What’s Apple Fish like?

 The nearest pub to Apple Fish is The Pilot Inn, a ten-minute walk away.
 The Pilot is renowned for its fresh fish and chips and people travel from miles around to eat there so booking is essential.
 Dogs are not allowed inside the pub, but are welcome in the garden.

-ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
-No, but you’re sure to meet plenty of dogs when you’re out and about.
+No, but you’re sure to meet plenty of new four-legged friends when you’re out and about.